MarkSpec — Markdown Flavor Specification

 |---|---|---|

-MSL-R001 | error | Entry block: - [DISPLAY_ID] with indented body. |
+MSL-R001 | error | Entry block: - [DISPLAY_ID] with indented body (Reference-entry body is optional). |

-MSL-R004 | error | Typed entry: exactly one Id: per entry. |
+MSL-R003 | error | Exactly one Id: attribute per entry. |

 MSL-R005 | error | ULID unique across repository. |

-MSL-R006 | error | Display ID unique within project. |
+MSL-R006 | error | Display ID unique within project and registry chain. |

-MSL-R010 | warning | Unknown attributes.
+MSL-R010 | warning | Unknown attributes (not in core universal set, not declared by active profile).
 Generated attributes must not appear in source. |

 MSL-R011 | error | No emphasis inside entry blocks. |

-MSL-R001 applies to all entry blocks.
-MSL-R002–R010 apply only to typed entries
+MSL-R001 and MSL-R011 apply to all entry blocks.
+MSL-R002–R010 apply to entries

 8.3 Traceability (MSL-T)